rpavlenko/CodersCamp2021-Project2-ExpensesApp/README.md

 &nbsp;
 As this part of Scrooge App Project is a frontend only Team is going to implement backend as a part of 3rd project of the Coders Camp course.
+Few minor features are not yet implemented like adding attachment and completed chart that show compilation of categories created by the user.
+These are planned to be added with next release :rocket: :smile: